openframeworks/ofBook/04_animation/chapter.md

 - `ofGetElapsedTimeMillis()` similarly returns the elapsed time starting from 0 in milliseconds
 - `ofGetFrameNum()` returns the number of frames the software has drawn

+## linear movement

+One of the most important things to think about when it comes to animation is answering the simple question:

+*how do you get from point a to point b*.

+For the most part in this chapter we will look at animating movement (changing position over time) but we very well could be animating any other numeric property, such as color, the width or height of a drawn shape, etc.

+We will

+## sin cos based movement

+## simulation

+## noise

+## where to go further